What has Food Standards Scotland been doing to prepare for Brexit?

 6 November 2018

-Below are some helpful additional sources of information and assistance for businesses and consumers as we approach March 29, to ensure we are all as prepared for Brexit as we can be.
+Below are some helpful additional sources of information and assistance for businesses and consumers, to ensure we are all as prepared for Brexit as we can be.